tomtomcrypto/stlos/README.md

 `transferOwnership(address)`

-Transfer ownership of the contract
+Transfer ownership of the contract to the specified address

 _/!\ The EVM address linked to the native multisig account should be owner so that only a native multisig can change the configuration._